Harpo3/archsimian/README.md

 <b> Troubleshooting</b>

 The program works well, but you will have problems if you do not configure your library correctly.
-If you have any issues, you should first consider this is the cause.
-Most common are spaces/special characters in the track filenames (see above), and special characters in the tags themselves.

-I have not yet written debugging code for this, but special characters within the music tags can be fixed in MM4.
-You can search in MM4 for tags containing special characters by using this search format:

- '/', '\', '?', ',', '|', ':', '.', '_', '(', ')', '[', ']', '&', '@', '#', '+', '*', '!', '-', ';' '”'

-Unfortunately, this method does <b>not</b> work for double quotation marks, which have to be changed, and you also will have to ensure no tags have carats (^) in them.
-So, the remedy is to install the .mmip “RegEx Find and Replace” (add on), then select the option for “Replace specified string with another one in <Into Field>...”
-You can then replace all instances of double quotation marks with single quotation marks for all tag fields (in particular you will find this occurrence in song titles and album titles) in your library.
-Carats need to be removed or replaced with a different character because it is the delimiter this program uses to extract the songs table from the MM.DB.
-If you have carats, the fields will not parse correctly in this program.
-It appears commas and single quotes do not cause any problem.
+After you run the first setup menu, ArchSimian runs a diagnostic routine, which can be found in the <i>.local/share/archsimian</i> folder as <i>diagnosticslog.txt</> to provide corrective guidance.

 Again, ensure all tracks in MM4 you want to include in your playlists are rated prior to running ArchSimian.

 Tracks with no rating are excluded from playlist computation in ArchSimian, so for any new tracks not yet rated, you need to rate them as “1 star” in MM4.
 Tracks you want to exclude from computation need to have their ratings removed (zero stars).
 ArchSimian will know the 1 star tracks are actually new/not-yet-rated tracks.
 Be careful because if you have existing tracks with 1 star (not because they are new, but because they were rated low) you will need to first change them (to zero if you want to exclude from playlist, or two stars to include).

-Below are the ArchSimian rating codes and associated MM4 star ratings:

-<p>1 – new song not yet rated (one star)</p>
-<p>(2 is reserved)</p>
-<p>3 – five stars</p>
-<p>4 – four stars</p>
-<p>5 – three and one half stars</p>
-<p>6 – three stars</p>
-<p>7 – two and one half stars</p>
-<p>8 – two stars</p>

 ArchSimian uses the "star ratings" you have in MM4 and translates them into rating codes for its use.
+(See Note 1)

 (<i>If you wish, you can assign ArchSimian rating codes directly in MM4 using the “<b>Grouping</b>” tag field for all tracks in your library, according to the star ratings you have, but it is not required.
 ArchSimian uses the star ratings and assigns the codes to its database.
 It does not modify your tags.
 You can change the tags yourself, though.
 You may wish to do it this way if you do not want to change your star ratings in MM4.
 This lets you force Archsimian to read its codes directly while ignoring the star ratings you are using.